Radical Self Care (RadSec) Workshops in London

 You can register your attendance for free at one of our workshops via the below links:

-We recently hosted our Rainbow Mind project launch in Hackney, providing the opportunity for individuals and organisations to learn more about our project, specifically about our upcoming Randomised Controlled Trial (RCT) on self care and mindfulness skills for LGBTQI+ individuals.
+Last year we hosted our Rainbow Mind project launch in Hackney, providing the opportunity for individuals and organisations to learn more about our project, specifically about our Randomised Controlled Trial (RCT) on our Radical Self-Care courses for LGBTQI+ individuals.

-You can find out more about the RCT here.
+You can find out more about our Radical Self-Care courses here.

 We were lucky enough to be joined by some excellent influential organisations, panelists, performers, artists, and the Mayor of Hackney Philip Glanville, who opened our event.